-- (1) All debt investments are income producing unless otherwise noted.
-Equity is non-income producing unless otherwise noted. - (2) See Note 3 to the Consolidated Financial Statements for portfolio composition by geographic region. - (3) Control Investments are defined by the 1940 Act as investments in companies in which the Company owns more than 25% of the voting securities or maintains greater than 50% of the board representation. - (4) Affiliate Investments are defined by the 1940 Act as investments in companies in which the Company owns between 5% and 25% of the voting securities. - (5) Equity ownership may be held in shares or units of companies related to the portfolio companies. - (6) Income producing through payment of dividends or distributions. - (7) Non-Control/Non-Affiliate Investments are defined by the 1940 Act as investments that are neither Control Investments nor Affiliate Investments. - (8) Principal includes accumulated PIK interest and is net of repayments.
+(1) All debt investments are income producing unless otherwise noted.
+Equity is non-income producing unless otherwise noted.

+- (4) Affiliate Investments are defined by the 1940 Act as investments in companies in which the Company owns between 5% and 25% of the voting securities. - (5) Equity ownership may be held in shares or units of companies related to the portfolio companies. - (6) Income producing through payment of dividends or distributions. - (7) Non-Control/Non-Affiliate Investments are defined by the 1940 Act as investments that are neither Control Investments nor Affiliate Investments. - (8) Principal includes accumulated PIK interest and is net of repayments.